hmdprs/data-scientist/README.md

 # Intro to Game AI and Reinforcement Learning
 *Build your own video game bots, using classic algorithms and cutting-edge techniques.*

-# Microchallenges
-*Solve ultra-short challenges to build and test your skill.*